Saksham-Pahwa/Supermarket-EDA-Project/Dataset-Dictionary.md

 # Supermarket Sales Data Compendium

-This dataset contains sales data from a supermarket with three branches.
+This dataset contains sales data from a supermarket with three branches which are Yangon,Mandalay,Naypyitaw.
 Below are the details of each column in the dataset.

 ## Columns Description